Continue here to find 10 fixed price shops in South Bali.

 Websites that you’re normally able to access might not be available in Indonesia (Netflix is a good example), so to make sure you aren’t affected by that, set yourself up with a VPN.

 Ever heard of motorcycle taxis?
 Well, they’re very popular in Indonesia and they’re also dirt cheap, most of the time.
-You can travel up to 25 kilometers for a mere $3 and the driver even provides you with a helmet and a face mask.
+You can travel up to 25 kilometers for a mere $3.

 This app helps you find motorcycle taxis in Bali so you can get around and travel for very little money.
 It’s an absolute bargain, so we highly advise you to take advantage of this.
-It’s available both for iOS and Android, and recently the app even offers a food delivery service, if that’s the kind of thing you need.
+It’s available both for iOS and Android.
+Grab also provides taxi services and even offers a food delivery service, if that’s the kind of thing you need.

 6. The Bali Bible

 Everything you need to know about Bali can be found in this app, seriously.
 The Bali Bible is the go-to guide if you have absolutely no idea what to check out and where to spend your free time, and has loads of various information for you, no matter what you decide to do.
 Restaurants, family trips, discount coupons – you name it, this app will set you up.

 Although Bali is truly an incredible place to visit and we’re sure that you’ll have the time of your life, it never hurts to be a little more prepared.
 We guarantee that these apps will help you out in a pinch and surely save you some embarrassing moments, so just make sure to put them on your phone before you fly out to Indonesia and you’re all set.
 Have fun!